 3. You must love your brother more than yourself.
 It's risky to go after a brother in sin.
 He might respond with more sin.
-So it's safer to just stay away and not get involved.
+Sure, it's safer to just stay away and not get involved.
 But we're not called to live safe lives.
-We'll called to deny ourselves and love each other, no matter what the risk.
+We'll called to walk in our Savior's steps, deny ourselves and love each other, no matter what the risk.

 Question #2: What are the procedures for church discipline?

-Take a look at Matthew 18 and you'll see the procedure involves four potential steps.
+Look carefully at Matthew 18 and you'll see that church discipline involves four potential steps.